-The Operational Guidance sets out the measures that all education settings should have in place to manage the transmission of COVID-19.
-At TCS, we are following this guide.
+The Schools COVID-19 operational guidance sets out the measures that all education settings should have in place to manage the transmission of COVID-19.
+At The Cottesloe School, we are following this guidance.
 It includes:

-- Under-18s, irrespective of their vaccination status, and double vaccinated adults will not need to self-isolate if they are in close contact with a positive case.
-They will be strongly advised to take a PCR test and, if positive, will need to isolate.
+- Under-18s, irrespective of their vaccination status, and double vaccinated adults will not need to self-isolate if they are a close contact with a positive case.

 - 18-year-olds will be treated in the same way as children until 6 months after their 18th birthday, to allow them the opportunity to get fully vaccinated.